“Sexual harassment on the job is not a problem for virtuous women.”

 In other words, rape and sexual assault aren’t really treated as crimes.

 So what does all this have to do with adoption?
-Well, besides being indicative of the second-class and powerless status of women (and I’ve always thought adoption is a feminist issue), rape does lead to unwanted pregnancies.
-And now with the Supreme Court of the United States the closest it has ever been to overturning Roe v.
+Well, besides being indicative of the powerless, second-class status of women (and I’ve always thought adoption is a feminist issue), rape does lead to unwanted pregnancies.
+And with the Supreme Court of the United States now the closest it has ever been to overturning Roe v.
 Wade, women who became pregnant through rape will have one less option to choose from as to how they want to deal with the consequences.
 And there are also whispers that along with nearly eliminating access to abortions–except for those few states that already had the laws on the books before Roe became the law of the land–birth control access itself could be in jeopardy.
 But we will leave that topic for another day–hopefully things will never progress that far.

 But in practice what will most likely happen is that ‘choosing’ adoption will be simplified once again, just like it was during the Baby Scoop era.
-Now for the best description of what giving up a child does to the mother, I will leave that to my friend, Lorraine Dusky, who can certainly write about those effects better than I can being that I am an adoptee and not a first mother.
+Now for the best description of what giving up a child does to the mother, I will leave that to my friend Lorraine Dusky, who can certainly write about those effects better than I being that I am an adoptee and not a first mother.

 But underneath all this talk about overturning Roe v.
 Wade I believe is another agenda.
 And that is, a concerted effort to impose a lifestyle and moral choices that are not suitable for everyone along with a concomitant punishment for not adhering to certain rigid standards.
 Personally, I think women should make their own choices about their sexuality and not be pigeonholed into one version of how they should be.
 Although I will add one caveat: I wouldn’t blame any young lady, especially millennial women, if they choose to tell men to take a hike if they are no longer free to make their own choices about their reproductive health in consultation with their doctor.
 I mean, why should so many guys get to expect sex as part of dating when the girl will no longer have free agency to do what she considers best in the event of an unplanned pregnancy?
-The honeymoon may be over, guys (albeit anyone who thinks we are really going to have a country where people only have sex when they’re married is living in a dream world).
+The honeymoon may be over, guys (albeit anyone who thinks we are really going to have a country where people only have sex when they’re married is living in a dream world)!
 I’ve helped people born out-of-wedlock as far back as the 1930s find their birth parents.
 Couples have always had sex out of wedlock and always will.

 So back to the Phyllis Schlafly quote I used at the beginning of this post, “Sexual harassment on the job is not a problem for virtuous women.”
 Hahaha.
 Men must be laughing their heads off reading something like that.
 To have a woman, no less, giving them permission to harass females on the job since the woman, according to Mrs. Schlafly, should be blamed for the man’s boorish/ offensive, even potentially dangerous behavior.
 Besides, how does one define being ‘virtuous’ on the job?
 Does it mean a woman who doesn’t wear a short skirt, lowers her gaze when speaking to a man, doesn’t speak up in meetings or bring a lot of attention to herself?
-What??
+How??

 Of course, this post would not be complete without a look at the sexual assault story du jour, that of Judge Brett Kavanaugh and Dr. Christine Blasey Ford.
 Given that Judge Kavanaugh has been confirmed to sit on the highest court in the land, why on earth would any woman bother to come forward in the future?
-Who would be crazy enough to want to subject themselves to death threats, inadvertently put their entire family’s lives in danger, having to flee their home and hire bodyguards for protection?
+Who would be crazy enough to want to subject themselves to death threats–inadvertently put their entire family’s lives in danger–having to flee their home and hire bodyguards for protection?
 No one, that’s who.
 And now there’s even a conspiracy theory that Dr. Blasey Ford is some kind of Democratic operative who was paid by Democrats (by whom?
 A Senator, a Representative, the Democratic National Committee?) to thwart Kavanaugh’s nomination.
-Obviously, neither I nor any of our readers were witnesses to this incident, but Dr. Ford was a credible witness who had nothing to gain and, as I outlined, everything to lose by coming forward.
+Obviously, neither I nor any of our readers were witnesses to this incident, but Dr. Ford was a credible witness who had nothing to gain and, as I’ve outlined, everything to lose by coming forward.
 Once again, I can’t help but be reminded that sexual harassment, sexual assault and rape are primarily crimes against women and, as such, will probably never be as important as crimes against men.